Modeling Short-Range Microwave Networks to Scale Superconducting Quantum Computation: Introduction

-State of art QCs, sometimes called Noisy Intermediate Scale Quantum (NISQ) devices, are error prone and up to hundreds of qubits in size~\cite{preskill2018quantum}.
-The qubits on these QCs are not error corrected and often have limited connectivity.
+State of art QCs, sometimes called Noisy Intermediate Scale Quantum (NISQ) devices, are error prone yet reaching a thousand-qubit capacities~\cite{preskill2018quantum}.
+The qubits on these QCs are not error corrected and often have limited connectivity that requires special mapping routines to transform an algorithm into a technology-dependent form~\cite{smith2019quantum}.
 NISQ qubits are characterized by their sensitivity to interactions with their environment and each other, and the gates and measurements required for meaningful computation are implemented with imperfect, error-prone operations.
 To achieve the realm of usefulness for quantum devices, many more qubits, approximately one million or more, and lower noise figures are essential~\cite{sevilla2020forecasting}.
 Concerningly, as noted in \cite{sevilla2020forecasting}, ``quantum computer designers face a trade-off between trying to optimize for quantum computers with many physical qubits and quantum computers with very low gate error rate."

 Potentially nonlinear scaling of physical resources with qubit number or circuit size may impede useful quantum advantages.
 Some forms of near-term quantum advantage rely on precise ratios of quantum to classical resources \cite{bravyi2020quantum, maslov2021quantum}.
 Even larger quantum-classical separations could be in jeopardy under an inverse relationship between qubit quality and system size.
 Many long-term approaches to quantum computing, such as fault tolerance, conventionally require per-qubit noise to remain below a fixed threshold for arbitrarily large systems.
 The need to keep error rates bounded and total resource costs close to linear motivates approaches to reduce unwanted coupling within a single quantum computer \cite{quantum_intranet}.